facebookresearch/home-robot/README.md

 ## Core Concepts

-This package assumes you have a low-cost mobile robot with limited compute -- initially a [Hello Robot Stretch](hello-robot.com/) - and a "server" workstation with more GPU compute.
+This package assumes you have a low-cost mobile robot with limited compute -- initially a [Hello Robot Stretch](hello-robot.com/) - and a "workstation" with more GPU compute.
 Both are assumed to be running on the same network.

 In general this is the recommended workflow:
   - Turn on your robot; for the Stretch, run `stretch_robot_home.py` to get it ready to use.
-  - From your server, connect to the robot and start a [ROS launch file](http://wiki.ros.org/roslaunch) which brings up necessary low-level control and hardware drivers.
+  - From your workstation, connect to the robot and start a [ROS launch file](http://wiki.ros.org/roslaunch) which brings up necessary low-level control and hardware drivers.
-  - If desired, run [rviz](http://wiki.ros.org/rviz) on the server to see what the robot is seeing.
+  - If desired, run [rviz](http://wiki.ros.org/rviz) on the workstation to see what the robot is seeing.
-  - Start running your AI code on the server!
+  - Start running your AI code on the workstation!

 We provide a couple connections for useful perception libraries like [Detic](https://github.com/facebookresearch/Detic) and [Contact Graspnet](https://github.com/NVlabs/contact_graspnet), which you can then use as a part of your methods.